Burnet County Area Fair

 We will continue to pay cash prizes for 1st, 2nd and 3rd place winners.
 Cash prizes will also be paid to the winners of the Sweepstakes Awards.
 These popular awards will be given to an exhibitor in each age group who enters exhibits in three or more divisions and earns the most points.
 An additional award has been added this year - the "People's Choice" award, to be voted on by visitors to the Fair.
 All awards will be announced at a special ceremony at 5:30 p.m.
 Friday evening at the Hill Country Foundation Building.

 We will also have vendors on Saturday and the car show will return due to popular demand along with other fun events.
-Our theme this year is "Hill Country Wildflowers".
-We look forward to all the wonderful exhibits our participants will enter in 2018.
+Our theme this year is "TBA".
+We look forward to all the wonderful exhibits our participants will enter in 2019.
 As in the past, there is no charge to enter and we invite citizens from Burnet, Bell, Blanco, Lampasas, Llano, Travis and Williamson to enter.
-Our Divisions for 2018 include Aprons; Arts and Crafts; Baked Goods; Buttons; Clothing; Fine Arts (including Porcelain Arts); Jewelry; Metal Arts; Needlework; Patriotism; Photography; Potted Plants and Flowers; Preserved Foods; Quilting; Storyboard Display; Vegetables, Fruits, Herbs, and Eggs; and Woodworking.2018 Burnet County Area Fair President, Polly Krenek is a dedicated member of the Fair Board of Directors and is working hard to make this year's Fair an excellent one.
+Our Divisions for 2018 include Aprons; Arts and Crafts; Baked Goods; Buttons; Clothing; Fine Arts (including Porcelain Arts); Jewelry; Metal Arts; Needlework; Patriotism; Photography; Potted Plants and Flowers; Preserved Foods; Quilting; Storyboard Display; Vegetables, Fruits, Herbs, and Eggs; and Woodworking.2019 Burnet County Area Fair President, Lela Goar is a dedicated member of the Fair Board of Directors and is working hard to make this year's Fair an excellent one.
 Her roots are in Burnet County and with her leadership, we anticipate another outstanding Fair.
 We will continue to update the Schedule of Events as things change so please check back.
-The Rules for Exhibition for 2018 have been updated and are posted on the website.
+The Rules for Exhibition for 2019 will be updated by October and posted on the website.
 The Rules for Exhibition are also available upon request at the Texas A&M Agrilife Extension office of Burnet County and Burnet Farmers Market, which opens on May 1st.
-The Vendor Information and Contracts are updated and available by clicking on Vendor Info on the Homepage.
+The Vendor Information and Contracts will be updated and available by clicking on Vendor Info on the Homepage.

 History of the Burnet County Fair